Advice for When Money Stress Feels Overwhelming

 And no, we’re not talking about budget-busting gym memberships or pricey yoga classes.
 Almost any extra physical activity will help.
 Walking is free, whether it’s in laps around your office with a work buddy, or across a nearby park on the weekend—it helps lower stress, can fit into your busy day, and can help improve your mood††.

 While you’re at it, another stress fix is food-related.
 In fact, research shows that stress can drive us to overindulge in unhealthy “comfort” foods‡‡.
 That’s not a recipe for feeling better in the long run.

 Fortunately, you can eat better while saving money.
 Keep lower-cost snacks like carrots around for those cravings, switch to sugar-free instant oats for a filling breakfast, and try sites like Budget Bytes for inexpensive, healthy recipes.

-Aim to shift your mindset
+Aim to shift your mindset.

 Financial stress grows when we imagine worst-case scenarios, but ask yourself how likely those scenarios actually are.
 Remember that you’ve successfully solved problems in the past.

-Divert energy from worrying towards things that are within your control, such as building and sticking to a budget (see more about creating a workable budget here).
+Divert energy from worrying toward things that are within your control, such as building and sticking to a budget (see more about creating a workable budget here).
 Setting a modest financial goal and making small, steady progress can restore a sense of purpose and instill confidence.